hxcyon/hxcyon.github.io/_posts/2021-03-28-Real-Time-Intermediate-Flow-Estimation-for-Video-Frame-Interpolation.md

 ## Understanding RIFE

+We will go over the components in RIFE and the proposed leakage distillation loss that serves to supervise the intermediate flow model.

 ### The two major components in RIFE:
  1. IFNet - to efficiently estimate intermediate flows.
  2. FusionNet - Fuse the warped frames.